 This could be the slowest game in the history of baseball.

-Well, if it's a three-hour game.
+Well, if it's a three hour game.

-So you know what this was?
+So, you know what this was?

-Oh, you draw the center fielder, the center fielder misplayed it.
+The center fielder misplayed it.

-Now, I'm gonna tell you this about the Red Sox, and I think this is correct.
+Now, I'm going to tell you this about the Red Sox.

-I I I tried to check this out before the series.
+I tried to check this out before the series.

 I do think the Red Sox may arguably have, and I say arguably because I can't be absolutely sure.

-You gotta listen to one of those guys that talks really fast.
+You've got to listen to one of those guys that talks really fast.

-And I don't understand why they have to have six people on.
+And I listen to the sports show, but I don't understand why they scream so much and I don't understand why they have to have six people on.

-I think they're giving, and these are guys who could really explain it to you in many ways better than I can because they played the game at a much higher level.
+I think they're given and these are guys who could really explain it to you in many ways better than I can, because they played the game at a much higher level but they made it into like silly entertainment instead of serious sports club.

 Howard Cosell would go crazy.

-Everybody made fun of Howard Cosell.
+Everybody made fun of Howard Cosell, but he had in-depth sports analysis.

-Sometimes he was brilliant.
+Sometimes he was brilliant on boxing.

 Understanding the strategy of it.